Fact-checked

 Bleeding from esophageal varices

-With alcoholic cirrhosis, the risk of bleeding is highest.
+In alcoholic cirrhosis, the risk of bleeding is highest.

 Prevention of bleeding

-Classification of hepatic-cell function in Child's cirrhosis
+Child's classification of liver cell function in cirrhosis

 A

-Serum bilirubin level, μmol / l
+Serum bilirubin level, µmol/l

 Below 34.2